Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: From WDVV equations to Ramanujan identities

 Since the number of WDVV equations (see \cite{Shen:2013thesis}) is large, we shall not display them here but leave them to Appendix \ref{appendixcorrelators}.
-The explicit solutions can also be found there.
 The proof for the equivalence between WDVV equations and Ramanujan identities is straightforward and will be omitted.
 Interested readers can check that indeed the WDVV equations are satisfied by using the explicit expressions for the correlation functions in terms of quasi-modular forms.

 Now we shall study the modular group for which the correlation functions are quasi-modular forms.
-We can check that all of the basic genus zero correlation functions are polynomials of $Z_{9}=(-1/36)Ei_{2}(Q)$ and the following correlation functions (for more details, see the discussions in Appendix \ref{appendixcorrelators}),
+We can check that all of the basic genus zero correlation functions are polynomials of $Z_{9}=(-1/36)\mathrm{Ei}_{2}(Q)$ and the following correlation functions (for more details, see the discussions in Appendix \ref{appendixcorrelators}),

 which are the only correlation functions that have modular weight one.
-Here we have used the fact $q=Q^{1\over 6}$.
+Here we have used the fact $q=Q^{1/ 6}$.
 Hence it suffices to consider the modularity of these basic correlation functions.

 Since $A_{3}(Q),$ $A_{3}(Q^{2})$ are known to be generators of ring of modular forms with trivial characters for $\Gamma_{1}(6)$ which is a free $\mathbb{C}$-algebra generated by them \cite{Bannai:2001}, while $C_{3}(Q)={1\over 2}(A_{3}(Q^{1\over 3})-A_{3}(Q))$ is a modular form with trivial character for $\Gamma(3)$ from \eqref{eqringofmodularformsgammaN}, we know all of $Z_{1},Z_{2},Z_{16}$ are modular forms for $\Gamma_{1}(6)\cap \Gamma(3)$.
 In particular, they are modular forms for $\Gamma(6)$.
 It is also obvious that $Z_{9}$ is a quasi-modular form for $\Gamma(6)$.\\